-Rings have been a part of human culture for about as long as human culture has existed.
-And while rings can be made from a variety of materials — rubber, plastic, wood, or even woven grasses — metal has long been the preferred material for constructing rings.
-And of course, the more precious the metal, the more valuable the ring.
+An engagement ring has symbolized love for about as long as human civilization has existed.
+Engagement rings come in a variety of materials, including rubber, plastic, wood, or even woven grass.
+However, metal has long been the preferred material for constructing engagement rings.
+The more precious the metal, the more valuable the ring.
 This is why platinum engagement rings are an enduring style.

 What Is Platinum?

 Platinum is one of the most valuable metals on earth; it’s about 30 times rarer than gold.
-Platinum is a ‘transition metal,’ which means that it bonds very easily with other metals.
-Transition metals are also exceptionally high density, with a very high melting point.
-Despite these characteristics, platinum is also malleable, making it uniquely suited for use in jewelry.
+Platinum is a ‘transition metal,’ meaning it bonds very easily with other metals.
+Transition metals also have an exceptional density and a very high melting point.
+Despite these characteristics, platinum is also malleable, making it well-suited for fine jewelry.

-Visually, platinum has a naturally white, reflective appearance.
-Platinum retains its shine through minimal maintenance and is extremely resistant to tarnishing and corrosion.
+Platinum has a naturally white, reflective appearance.
+Platinum retains its shine through minimal maintenance and is highly resistant to tarnishing and corrosion.
 All of these things make a platinum engagement ring ideal for you or your partner.

 History of Platinum Engagement Rings

-Platinum has been incorporated into art and design for millennia, with some of the earliest examples dating back approximately 4000 years to ancient Egypt.
-However, platinum didn’t become widely used until the 1800s.
-Up until then, platinum was widely believed to be ‘unmeltable,’ making it very difficult to work within most circumstances.
+Artists have used platinum for millennia.
+Some of the earliest examples date back approximately 4,000 years to ancient Egypt.
+However, platinum didn’t become widely used in engagement rings until the 1800s.
+Jewelers believed that platinum was “unmeltable,” making it very difficult to work with in most circumstances.

-In 1895, Edmond Fouche and Charles Picard created a specialized oxyhydrogen torch capable of heating the metal to 3215° F — platinum’s melting point.
-Following this advancement, platinum became a popular metal among jewelers.
-However, two world wars resulted in platinum being identified as a ‘strategic mineral,’ severely limiting its accessibility on the consumer market.
-It wasn’t until around the 1950s that platinum rings again became popular — particularly in the form of platinum engagement rings.
+In 1895, Edmond Fouche and Charles Picard created a specialized oxyhydrogen torch to heat the metal to 3215° F — platinum’s melting point.
+After this advancement, platinum became a popular metal among jewelers.

-Different couples have different expectations and wants when it comes to selecting an engagement ring.
+Different couples have different expectations and desires when it comes to selecting an engagement ring.
 When you pick an engagement ring for you or your partner, it’s important to consider which of the precious metals will create your perfect ring.
 Visually, platinum is most similar to white gold.
-But is platinum better than white gold?
+But how is platinum different from white gold?

-From a purely cost perspective, platinum rings are more expensive than white-gold rings of similar quality — sometimes costing as much as 50% more.
-The interesting part here is that gram for gram, pure platinum, and pure white gold are actually very similar in price.
+Platinum engagement rings are more expensive than white-gold engagement rings of similar quality.
+But gram for gram, pure platinum, and pure white gold are very similar in price.

-The differences here are that platinum is usually used in much higher purities than white gold and that platinum’s density demands that more metal be used in constructing a ring.
-Additionally, the higher melting temperature of platinum vs. gold means that crafting platinum jewelry is a more difficult — and thus more expensive — process.
+Additionally, the higher melting temperature of platinum means that crafting platinum jewelry is a more complicated and expensive process.
 Taken together, these factors contribute to a higher overall cost when you make platinum engagement rings at a metal shop.

-It’s also worth noting that while both platinum and white gold look spectacular when coupled with diamonds, they don’t necessarily look great with each other.
-This is because platinum is more gray in color, whereas white gold appears silvery.
+While both platinum and white gold look spectacular when coupled with diamonds, they don’t necessarily look great with each other.
+This is because platinum has a more gray tone and white gold appears silvery.
 This color difference may become very noticeable, for example, if you wear a bridal set that includes a platinum diamond ring paired with a white gold wedding band.
-On the other hand, the ring’s setting, style, and the size/shape of the stone may make those differences less obvious.
+On the other hand, the ring’s setting, style, and the size or shape of the stone may make those differences less obvious.

 Shopping for Platinum Engagement Rings

-There are many advantages to choosing a platinum engagement ring: The purity of the metal can represent the purity of your love.
-Its durability stands as a metaphor for a strong personal commitment.
-And, platinum is completely hypoallergenic, so it won’t irritate the skin of wearers who may be allergic to those metals that are commonly used in gold alloys.
+There are many advantages to choosing a platinum engagement ring.
+The purity of the metal can represent the purity of your love.
+Its durability also stands as a metaphor for the strong bond that you and your partner share.

-But not every platinum engagement ring is unique and has different features.
+Every platinum engagement ring is unique and has different features.
 Some rings feature white diamonds as their center stone while others favor colored diamonds.
-Here are some of the top things you should consider as you search for the platinum diamond ring of your dreams:
+Here are some of the top things you should consider as you search for the platinum diamond ring of your dreams.

 Although the difference is subtle, certain metals take on a slightly different hue when set against different skin tones.
-If you’re interested in purchasing a platinum engagement ring, it makes sense to first see what the ring will look like on the hand of the wearer.
+If you’re interested in purchasing a platinum engagement ring, it makes sense to first see what the ring will look like on the hand.

-While diamonds look good with practically every metal, they pair especially well with platinum.
+While diamonds look good with practically every metal, they pair exceptionally well with platinum.
 Platinum’s natural white shine plays beautifully with the diamond’s sparkle.
-To get the most out of this unique quality, consider selecting a diamond with maximum fire and brilliance.
+Consider selecting a diamond with maximum fire and brilliance to get the most out of this unique quality.

 Platinum diamond rings are the perfect pairing of precious metal and eye-catching stone.
-But before you finalize your choice of diamond, consider first where the diamond comes from.
-Diamonds that are mined from the ground have a significant negative impact on the environment and create many tonnes of mineral waste.
-Additionally, these diamonds are often illegally traded and used to fund conflict in certain parts of the world.
+But before you finalize your diamond choice, consider first where the diamond comes from.
+Diamonds mined from the ground create a significant negative impact on the environment.
+Mined diamonds have a long history of exploitation and unfair working conditions.